118

 Blaenau Ffestiniog, Gwynedd

-Llyn Dubach sits above the town of Blaenau Ffestiniog, beyond the slate tips of some of the oldest quarries in the regio ...
+Llyn Dubach sits above the town of Blaenau Ffestiniog, beyond the slate tips of some of the oldest quarries in the region.
+Now the quarries have long ...

 Llyn Manod